langautier/family-archives-cms/README.md

 ![Image carte](https://github.com/langautier/family-archives-cms/blob/master/Creation%20Fichier%20HTM.png)

-## An XML file associated with each scanned document
+## XML file associated with each scanned document

 The trick is not to use a database, but only files in directories and to associate with each scanned document an XML file giving everything there is to know about it.